seanjin97/geekout-2024/docs/docs/advanced/hosting.md

 ![architecture diagram](images/hosting/architecture.png)

 At a high level, these are the steps that you'll have to take.
 Search around or read up on tutorials to help you!
-Feel free to discuss with in the [# backend-workshop](https://discord.com/channels/1224913680689266749/1224920594408144928) channel too!
+Feel free to discuss in the [# backend-workshop](https://discord.com/channels/1224913680689266749/1224920594408144928) channel too!

 #### Steps